ksukhorukov/SocialNetwork/README.md

 # Social Network

-Simple clone of Twitter using Ruby and Rails
+Social Network powered by Ruby and Rails